- United States Capitol 1850’s murals by Constantino Brumidi

 - Yale University’s 3rd century Mithraic shrine from Dura Europos

-Recovery of the Senate’s first floor Brumidi Corridors included technical research and development of a long-term treatment plan to conserve and restore the original 1850’s decoration.
-Executed in lime wash and tempera emulsion and covering over 14,000 sq. ft.in the seven corridors, the paintings have been covered for over 100 years with several layers of oil overpaint.
-Restoration of the walls: 1993-2010; ceiling from 2011 to present.
+Recovery of the Brumidi Corridors’ historic decoration in the U.S. Senate included Cunningham-Adams’ technical research and development of a 25-year treatment plan to uncover and restore its original 1850’s wall and ceiling paintings.
+Painted in lime wash and tempera emulsion originally and covering over 25,000 sq. ft. throughout the seven corridors, the paintings had been covered for over 100 years with several layers of oil overpaint.
+Restoration of the walls: 1993-2010; ceiling from 2011 to 2017.

 1930 murals by Aaron Douglas, for contractor Orion Building Corporation, 2002-2003 The seven-month project of restoring the 1,900 sq. ft. of the severely deteriorated mural cycle confronted the practical and philosophical problem of saving extensive repainting that drastically altered the original palette but which was done by the artist himself some 35 years after his original work.
 Cunningham-Adams was awarded the 2004 Preservation Award from the National Trust for Historic Preservation for its restoration of the Douglas murals.